Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Introduction

-Our experiments show that neurally decompiling functions containing UDTs is more challenging than decompiling those without, even when controlling for function size.
-These findings generalize across a variety of model sizes and architectures.
-We show that our approach and family of models achieve state-of-the art neural decompilation results (even on code without UDTs in the most challenging existing benchmark).
-We also demonstrate that neighboring context substantially improves UDT composition prediction---the types and order of all fields, recursively---by up to 63\%, with larger models benefiting more.
+We additionally perform controlled experiments to demonstrate \emph{why} \idioms performs well.
+First, we show that neurally decompiling functions containing UDTs is substantially more challenging than decompiling those without UDTs, even when controlling for function size.
+This finding generalizes across model sizes and architectures.
+We also demonstrate that including neighboring context substantially improves the structural accuracy of predicted UDTs by up to 63\%, with larger models benefiting more.

-In summary, we contribute \begin{itemize} \item A new dataset, \realtype, containing 154,301 training functions and 2,862 evaluation functions with real UDTs.
-We extract complete definitions of all UDTs for all functions in \realtype by parsing preprocessed original source code. \item A training procedure to jointly predict user-defined types and code in neural decompilation. \item A state-of-the-art family of neural decompilation models, which we call the \idioms family of models. \item Experimental results showing the difficulty of UDT type prediction, the ability of our neighboring-context training strategy to improve the prediction of UDTs and the generalizability of both across a wide variety of model architectures and sizes. \end{itemize}
+In summary, we contribute: \begin{itemize} \item A new dataset, \realtype, containing 154,301 training functions and 2,862 evaluation functions with realistic user-defined types (UDTs) and their complete definitions extracted from preprocessed source code. \item A novel approach that enables neural decompilers to jointly predict both function code and complete user-defined type definitions simultaneously. \item The \idioms family of neural decompilation models that achieve state-of-the-art performance, outperforming LLM4Decompile and Nova by 95-205\% on realistic code with UDTs. \item Experimental evidence demonstrating that (a) UDTs substantially increase the difficulty of neural decompilation, (b) neighboring function context significantly improves UDT prediction accuracy by up to 63\%, and (c) these findings generalize across model architectures and sizes. \end{itemize}

-In the interest of open science, we release the code used to build the datasets, train and evaluate the models, as well as our dataset, \realtype, all \idioms models, and other models we train in our experiments for comparison.\footnote{Code can be found at \url{https://github.com/squaresLab/idioms}; models and datasets can be found at \url{https://zenodo.org/records/14797017}.}
+In the interest of open science, we release the code used to build the datasets, train and evaluate the models, as well as our dataset, \realtype, all \idioms models, and other models we train in our experiments for comparison.\footnote{Code can be found at \url{https://github.com/squaresLab/idioms}; models and datasets can be found at \url{https://doi.org/10.5281/zenodo.14797016}.}